QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 * language/country
 * age
-* colour-blind, partially sighted ...
+* color-blind, partially sighted ...
 * culture
 * devices (computer? keyboard? mouse?)
-* screen orientation, size on tablet/phone
+* screen orientation, the size on tablet/phone
 * day/night mode
 * knowledge about computer/...
 * illiterate?

-You can't make something that would be perfect and good for everyone but try to make some categories of users and provide them an application that would aim to satisfy most of their requests.
+You can't make something that would be perfect for everyone but try to make some categories of users and provide them an application that would aim to satisfy most of their requests.
 For instance, you can